 FAA Reauthorization Act of 2024 (P.L.
 118-63): Expanded privatization authority and modified program requirements

-The most recent reauthorization, the FAA Reauthorization Act of 2024, represented significant changes to the privatization program.
+The most recent reauthorization, the FAA Reauthorization Act of 2024, represented changes to terminal layout, operational procedures, and revenue models to the privatization program.
 Congress recognized that private investment in airport infrastructure could help address the nation's aviation infrastructure challenges and expanded federal support for airport privatization options.

 C. FAA Reauthorization Act of 2024: Major Changes